Caroline Jackson

-Caroline Jackson (born 5 November 1946 in Penzance, Cornwall) is a politician in the United Kingdom.
-She was a Member of the European Parliament for the Conservative Party from 1984 to 2009.
+Caroline Frances Jackson (née Harvey; 5 November 1946 – 20 October 2025) was a British Conservative Party politician who was a Member of the European Parliament from 1984 to 2009.

 Early career

+Caroline Frances Harvey was born in Penzance, Cornwall on 5 November 1946.

 Before she became an MEP, Jackson was a Research Fellow at St Hugh's College, Oxford, where she obtained a doctorate in 19th century political history.
-She worked at the Conservative Research Department from 1973 to 1974 and fought the constituency of Birmingham Erdington in the February 1974 General Election.
+She also studied at Nuffield College, Oxford.
+She worked at the Conservative Research Department from 1973 to 1974 and fought the constituency of Birmingham Erdington in the February 1974 general election.
 She then became a member of the research team supporting the first British Conservative MEPs from 1974 to 1984.

 Member of the European Parliament

-She was elected to represent the Wiltshire constituency from 1984 to 1994, then the new Wiltshire North and Bath constituency from 1994 to 1999 and from 1999 to 2009 served as an MEP for the South West England constituency.
+Jackson was elected to represent the Wiltshire constituency from 1984 to 1994, then the new Wiltshire North and Bath constituency from 1994 to 1999 and from 1999 to 2009 served as an MEP for the South West England constituency.

 In the European Parliament, she was a leading member of the Environment Committee and between 1999 and 2004 was chairman of the Committee on the Environment, Consumer Protection and Public Health.
 During her chairmanship she tried to focus attention as much on Member States' performance in transposing and applying new EU laws as on the adoption of more such laws.
 This was during a period of very intense legislation in the area of water and air pollution, waste disposal and controls on chemicals.
 Jackson controlled the committee firmly but with humour – qualities very necessary when German opponents of new laws on alternative medicines attempted to control proceedings in 1995.
 It was noted that on 11 September 2001 Jackson's committee was the only one that did not adjourn when the news of the attacks on New York came through: Jackson argued that abrupt abandonment of the Committee's work would have been another small victory for the terrorists.
 Jackson has been described by Liberal Democrat MEP Chris Davies thus: "She's been here forever: a bit 'jolly hockey sticks' but firm, fair and funny."

-Jackson specialised, as parliamentary rapporteur, on waste legislation.
-She took the Landfill Directive through the Parliament in 1997–8.
+She specialised, as parliamentary rapporteur, on waste legislation.
+Jackson took the Landfill Directive through the Parliament in 1997–8.
 In 2008 she was rapporteur on the Waste Framework Directive.
 Initially criticised as being too close to the waste industry lobby, Jackson managed to unite most of her opponents in support of an ambitious final text which the Council of Ministers only agreed with reluctance.
 This placed an obligation on Member States to achieve recycling rates of 50% by 2020, created for the Commission the possibility of putting in place waste reduction targets and cleared up the question of the status of incineration of waste as a form of "recovery" rather than "disposal".